 If you had not visited India or enter a Hindu temple before, you should make it a must-go place in Jaffna.

 Unlike other Hindu temples we had visited before, temples in Jaffna are treated as holy place and not as tourist attractions.
-Temples are only open for entry during puja ceremony which takes place at 5am, 10am, noon, 4.15pm, 4:30pm, 5pm and 6:45pm daily, and this is the only time you can enter and have a look inside the temple.
+Temples are only open for entry during puja ceremony which takes place at 5:00 a.m, 10:00 a.m, noon, 4:15 p.m, 4:30 p.m, 5:00 p.m and 6:45 p.m daily.
+This is also the only time you can enter and have a look inside the temple.
 Do take note that men are expected to remove their top during the ritual.

 Located at the most northern tip of Sri Lanka, Jaffna is closest to India where you get to have a taste of delicious food based more on Indian cuisine than on Buddhist Sri Lankan.
 Even though we had a language barrier, we were treated like honored guests as they kept piling us with food.

-This bakery-like Indian place serves all kinds of bread on a banana leaf.
+- Malayan Cafe – Bakery-like Indian place serves all their food on banana leaf.
 You will see 99% locals here and it’s busy throughout the whole day.

 Build in 1618 by the Portuguese, Jaffna Fort is the second biggest Dutch fort built in Sri Lanka.
 Though it had been heavily destroyed during the 30-years civil war, this star-shaped fort is nevertheless great to do a walk through or catch the sunset from the seaside.